-Please use your U of T email address to communicate with me about personal matters, or to communicate with the TAs for course During the semester, you can expect us to respond to your emails within 24 hours, M-F 9am-5pm.
+Please use your U of T email address to communicate with me about personal matters, or to communicate with the TAs.
+You can expect us to respond to your emails within 24 hours, M-F 9am-5pm.
 Here's a couple of important points about email communication:

-- Please note that the instructor and TA will not respond to emails about issues that are clearly specified in the syllabus (e.g., due dates, office hours times). - Please use the discussion board to ask questions about course content (see below). - Address your questions about tutorials to your TA. - Requests for make-up tests and other accommodations should be sent to the course instructor (Professor Dokshin), not the TA. - All emails should include the course code SOC202 in the subject line, and be signed with the student's full name and student number.
+- Please note that the instructor and TA will not respond to emails about issues that are clearly specified in the syllabus (e.g., due dates, office hours times). - Address your questions about tutorials to your TA. - Requests for make-up tests and other accommodations should be sent to the course instructor (Professor Dokshin), not the TA. - All emails should include the course code SOC202 in the subject line and be signed with the student's full name and student number.